Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 Secondary Alternatives for Founders

-In this guide, we lay out how secondary works in practice and the other paths founders consider when managing liquidity and risk.
+In this guide, we lay out how secondary works in practice and the other paths founders consider when managing liquidity and risk, including equity pooling and private equity exchange fund structures designed to institutionalize liquidity while preserving long-term upside.

-A secondary sale is when a founder or early employee sells existing shares in a private company to a new buyer before an IPO or acquisition.
+A secondary sale is a private-market transaction in which a founder or early employee sells existing shares in a private company to a third-party new buyer before an IPO or acquisition.

-It should not be confused with issuing new shares or raising capital for the company.
-It's actually a personal liquidity transaction.
-You are converting part of your equity into cash while the company remains private.
+It should not be confused with issuing new shares or raising primary capital.
+It's actually a personal liquidity event.
+The company receives no proceeds, and the founder reduces direct ownership in exchange for immediate cash, while the company remains private.

-For many founders, secondary is the first liquidity option they discover.
+For many founders, secondary is the first visible liquidity option.
 In some cases, it is the right move.
-But founders usually find out about the real cost of secondary at the same time they discover the option itself.

 Founders don’t pursue secondary liquidity because they want to “cash out.”
-They use secondary because their financial reality lags far behind their company’s valuation.
+They pursue liquidity because their personal financial exposure is disproportionately concentrated in a single, illiquid asset¹ whose value they cannot directly control.

 For instance, a founder might own 60–80% of a startup valued at $100 million on paper, yet still be paying themselves a modest salary while the company burns venture capital.
-Their equity is illiquid, the business is unprofitable, and nearly all of their net worth is tied up in one asset they cannot sell freely.
-On paper, they are wealthy.
-In practice, they have limited cash and little financial flexibility.
+Their equity is illiquid, the business is unprofitable, and nearly all of their net worth is tied up in one asset they cannot sell freely².
+Net worth is concentrated; liquidity is constrained.

 Secondary liquidity typically becomes relevant when founders want to:

-• Reduce concentration risk by taking some exposure off a single, high-risk asset
+• Reduce concentration risk by taking some exposure off a single, high-risk asset³

-• Create personal financial stability, such as buying a home or building a cash buffer
+• Create personal financial stability, such as buying a home or building a liquidity cash buffer or de-risking family exposure

 • Cover tax obligations triggered by option exercises or other equity events